 Do you want to encourage your organisation to sign the Time to Change Employer Pledge?

-It’s never been more important to tackle mental health stigma in the workplace, but it can be hard to know how to encourage your employer to get involved.
 To help, we have put together a set of resources to help you introduce the Pledge to key decision-makers in your organisation.

 Go ahead and download:

 - a document explaining the Time to Change Employer Pledge and why your employer should sign it;

 - a powerpoint presentation with background about the Pledge and information on what other organisations have done, with a space for you to edit your ideas.